dabit3/aws-appsync-react-workshop/README.md

 > Please choose the profile you want to use: amplify-workshop-user
 ```

-Now, the new environment has been initialize, & we can deploy the new environment using the `push` command:
+Now, the new environment has been initialized, & we can deploy the new environment using the `push` command:

 ```sh
 amplify push